Side Hustle Taxes: What Happens When You Make Money Outside Your Day Job

 You owe both income tax AND self-employment tax (15.3%).
 This is in addition to the taxes on your day job income.

-For more on this topic, see our guide on Side Hustle Income Calculator: How Much Can You Actually Make in 2026?.
+For more on this topic, see our guide on Side Hustle Income Calculator: How Much Can You Actually Make?.

 The Tax Bracket Surprise